Kayunga District: Geography

 Kayunga District is bordered by Amolatar District to the north, Buyende District to the northeast, Kamuli District to the east, Jinja District to the southeast, Buikwe District to the south, Mukono District to the southwest, Luweero District to the west, and Nakasongola District to the northwest.
 District headquarters Kayunga lies approximately 74 km northeast of Kampala, on an all-weather tarmac highway.

 Overview

 Kayunga District was carved out of Mukono District in December 2000.
 The district consists of two counties, Bbaale County and Ntenjeru County.
 It covers 1587.8 km2.

 Population

-In 2012, the district population was estimated at about 358,700, up from 236,200 in 1991 and 294,600 in 2002.
+In 2012, the district population was estimated at 358,700, up from 236,200 in 1991 and 294,600 in 2002.
 According to 2014 National Housing and Population census, the Kayunga population was about 368,064 with 181,920 (49%) males and 186,142 (51%) females.
-At that time the population density was 231 persons per sq. km.
+At that time the population density was 231 persons per km2.

 Members of over 75% of the tribes of Uganda reside in the district.